PURPOSE DRIVES PASSION

 For years, I have dedicated myself to the pursuit of being a professional skier.
 However, skiing can take a serious toll on the body.
 I took it upon myself to become educated on how to balance out my body so I can perform at my best every time.
 I found that the system I used for myself could be effective for other as well.
 I decided to own that role and be intentional about it by starting Train the Tetons.

 When I would be seeking inspiration, help, or advice the Tetons were always there.
 Many of my values and beliefs have been shaped by these mountains and the lifestyle around them.
-The training experience is platform for personal growth and a gateway to new possibilities.
+The training experience is a platform for personal growth and a gateway to new possibilities.
 Get to learn your body and learn how you can be at your best

 MEET THE FOUNDER